aamyaaaa/aamya_intern_repo/AI-Usage-Guidelines.md

 ### One Best Practice I’ll Follow
 Whenever I use AI, I’ll double-check the output for accuracy and relevance before sharing it.
 That means fact-checking, making sure it aligns with the project’s goals, and ensuring it sounds like something I would write, not just what the AI suggested.

+### Example of Using AI and Critical Review

+I used ChatGPT to help refine one of my sentences in this reflection.
+My original wording was:

+“I would use AI when I need help brainstorming ideas, speeding up repetitive tasks, or drafting something quickly that I can then refine.
+But for tasks that need deep context, creativity, or sensitive decision-making, I’d rely on my own skills and judgment.
+AI is a great assistant, but it’s not a replacement for human thinking.”

+The AI suggested simplifying the flow to make it easier to read:

+“I use AI to brainstorm, speed up repetitive work, or draft something to polish later.
+For tasks that need deep context, creativity, or sensitive judgment, I rely on my own skills.
+AI is an assistant—not a replacement for human thinking.”

+#### My Review:

+Usefulness: The AI helped streamline the sentence, making it shorter and smoother.

+Accuracy: The meaning stayed the same, which was important.

+Edits I Made: I combined the clarity of the AI version with some of my original phrasing, so it still sounded like my voice.

+Final Outcome: A polished, more concise reflection that balanced readability with my personal style.